 Green Grossular Garnets

-Gem dealers also commonly apply their own trade names based on the location of gem deposits, such as Mozambique Garnet (determined by this researcher's study to be Pyrope), Tanga Garnet from Tanzania (determined to be Malaya), and Massasi Bordeaux Garnet from Tanzania (determined to be Malaya).
-Dealers seldom provide the appropriate variety names for these Garnets.
-Trade names are generally not used by gemologists, but a few trade names such as Tsavorite, Rhodolite, Malaya and Mali Garnet have become widely accepted as variety names.
+Gem dealers also commonly apply their own trade names based on the location of gem deposits, such as Mozambique Garnet (determined by our investigation to be Standard Pyrope), Tanga Garnet from Tanzania (determined to be Malaya), Umbalite from Tanzania (determined to be Malaya), Maralambo Garnet from Madagascar (determined to be Malaya) and JTV's Massasi Bordeaux Garnet from Tanzania (determined to be Malaya).
+Confusion arises when dealers fail to provide the appropriate variety names or even species names for these Garnets.
+JTV in particular takes liberties with nomenclature, trademarking many new names for Garnets such as Mpito Color Change Garnet from Kenya, Vermehlo Garnet (Pyrope-Amlmandine) from Mozambique, and Serengeti Spessartite Garnet from Tanzania, all touted as new and rare discoveries.
+Such trade names are generally not used by gemologists, but a few trade names such as Tsavorite, Rhodolite, Malaya and Mali Garnet have become widely accepted as variety names.

 Graph of All Gem Garnets

-The graph below shows results for over 500 Garnets collected and tested by this researcher in an ongoing study conducted since 2010.
+The graph below shows results for over 500 Garnet gems tested by this researcher as part of an ongoing study conducted since 2010.
 This is the first time a diagram of the composition of all gem Garnet varieties, as determined by magnetic susceptibility and refractive index, has been published.
 A broad sampling of color is represented, as well as many rare and unusual Garnets.
 Species and variety names are color-coded to match the color of their graph points.
 For the sake of clarity, the numerous Grossular color variety names are listed on the left side of the graph rather than at their graph points.
-You can zoom your page view to 125% or more to see details clearly.
+You can zoom your page view to 125% or more to see details.
 Due to overlapping graph points, not all 500 points on the graph are visible.

 The Hoover method primarily measures iron and manganese in Garnets.
-Low concentrations of metals such as chromium and vanadium, which have low magnetic susceptibilities, probably cannot be detected by magnetic measurements.
+Low concentrations of metals such as chromium and vanadium, which have low magnetic susceptibilities, contribue little or nothing to magnetic measurements.
 Grossular Garnet is an example.
-The low magnetic susceptibility we can measure in green Grossular Garnets (under 2 SI) is probably not due to the coloring agents chromium and vanadium.
-The magnetism we detect is likely due to entirely to iron from the Andradite end-member.
+The low magnetic susceptibility we can measure in green Grossular Garnets (under 2 SI) may have little if anything to do with the coloring agents chromium and vanadium.
+The magnetism we detect could be due to entirely to iron (Fe3+) from the Andradite end-member.

-For these reasons, it is not possible to accurately predict variation in color and intensity of color in Garnets by the location of graph points on the ternary.
-Two Garnets of entirely different color can share precisely the same graph point location, as illustrated by the 2 gems below.
+Because the positioning of Garnet graph points on a Hoover diagram is mainly determined by iron and manganese content, it is not possible to accurately predict variations in Garnet color and color intensity by the location of those graph points.
+Color variations may be due to small variations in chromium/vanadium content, and in some cases possibly to color processes such as intervalence charge transfer.
+Two Garnets of entirely different color can have the same major composition and share the same graph point location, as illustrated by the 2 gems below.

 Color Change Garnets